cbaconnier/laravel-mvc-to-ddd/README.md

-# Automatically change the default Laravel MVC architecture to a DDD architecture approach
+# Laravel MVC to DDD

-At the moment, I do not have the attention to add new classes / helpers or any feature that's not provided by Laravel.
+Automatically change the default Laravel MVC architecture to a DDD architecture approach.

  ## Disclaimer